What Exactly is Pravi Celer?

 Can I eat celery root raw?

-How long does celery root last in the refrigerator?
+How long does celery root last?

 Conclusion